You might be wondering:

 Jessika Zequeira

-Jessika is a not-so-secret lover of shoes, espresso, and all things that sparkle.
-She is an accomplished mental health advocate and educator, most recently being chosen for Leadership Worcester, and, most importantly, is a proud mom.
-Prior to joining Shine in 2017, she worked for the American Foundation for Suicide Prevention, and continues to Chair their Out of the Darkness Walk in Worcester.
+Prior to joining Shine in 2017, she worked for the American Foundation for Suicide Prevention, and was Chair of their Out of the Darkness Walk in Worcester for 10 years.

 Jessika believes that mental health should be a part of our everyday conversations with youth as we shift the culture towards awareness and understanding.